Here’s 10 ways to keep your ServiceNow instance secure in the era of cybersecurity and online threat actors.

 Note: This may have an impact on Single Sign-On integrations.

-How to begin mitigating risk?
+What do I gain from this?
 By configuring the platform to be restrictive you make sure only the intended URLs are processed and only intended behavior is executed by your business logic thus keeping your instance more secure that if you didn’t.

 These guidelines are based on the industry recognized web app security guideline.